-Stage I: Applications submitted by 5.00 p.m.
-17 January 2022
+Stage I: Applications submitted by 09.00 a.m.
+Monday 10 March 2025

-Stage II: Shortlisted candidates invited to an interview by 26 January 2022
+Stage II: Shortlisted candidates invited to an interview by Tuesday 11 March 2025

-Stage III: Interviews on 31 January 2022.
-Please indicate on the form if you are unavailable on this date.
+Stage III: Interviews will probably take place on Friday 14 March or Monday 17 March 2025.
+Please indicate on the form if you are unavailable on these dates.
 We may not be able to accommodate an alternative date.
 The interview may be in-person or virtual.
-The decision will be made nearer to the time considering government guidance on Covid-19.